herno12/VideogamesInProgress/README.md

 Las tecnologías que utilicé son:
 NodeJS | React | Redux | PostgreSQL | Express | Sequelize | CSS | HTML5 | GIT | JavaScript |

 ACLARACIÓN: Esto es un Trabajo en Progreso.
-La estética será mejorada y nuevas funciones agregadas
+La estética será mejorada y nuevas funciones agregadas.

 # ABOUT THE APPVideogames:
-This APP takes online data from the RAWG API, and uses it to render Cards with relevant information about the different videogames: name, genre, image.
+This SPA (Single Page App) takes online data from the RAWG API, and uses it to render Cards with relevant information about the different videogames: name, genre, image.
-It also allows adding a new video game through a controlled form that validates the data as it is entered.
+It also allows adding a new videogame through a controlled form that validates the data as it is entered.
 The data is stored in a relational SQL database.
-When doing this, a new Card is automatically created where the information entered is rendered (the APP takes information both from API RAWG and the SQL database, simultaneously).
+When doing this, a new Card is automatically created and the information entered is rendered (the APP takes information both from API RAWG and the SQL database, simultaneously).
 The APP allows different options for displaying the Cards: sorting by alphabetical order and rating (both ascending and descending) and filters by genre and origin of the videogame (RAWG API or database).
-It also includes a search bar to find videogames by name.
+It also includes a searchbar to find videogames by name.
-When clicking on a particular Card, it takes you to a we page where all the details are displayed.
+When clicking on a particular Card, it takes you to a web page where all the details are displayed.

-Technologies used  buid this:
+Technologies used build this:
 NodeJS | React | Redux | PostgreSQL | Express | Sequelize | CSS | HTML5 | GIT | javascript |

 DISCLAIMER: This is a Work in Progress.
 Aesthetics will be improved and new features added.